serverless/components/README.md

     // Components have built-in state storage.
     // Here is how to save state to your Component: this.state.name = 'myComponent'
-    await this.save()

-    // Here is how to load a child Component via its name in the Registry
-    // You can run a method on the child Component, like this: let websiteOutputs = await website.deploy({ code: { src: './src' } })

-    // If you are deploying multiple instances of the same Component, include an instance id. let website1 = this.load('website', 'website1')
-    let website2 = this.load('website', 'website2')
-    // Child Components save their state automatically.

-    // Here is how you can easily remove a Component. let websiteRemoveOutputs = await website.remove({})

-    // Here is how you can call any custom method on a Component. let websiteRemoveOutputs = await website.test({})

-    // If you want to show a status update to the CLI, use this. await this.status('Uploading')

-    // If you want to show a debug statement in the CLI, use this. await this.debug('this is a debug statement')
+    // If you want to show a debug statement in the CLI, use console.log. console.log('this is a debug statement')

-    // Return your results
+    // Return your outputs
     return { url: websiteOutputs.url }
   }
 }